Persecution of Falun Gong: Rationale

 Human Rights Watch notes that the crackdown on Falun Gong reflects historical efforts by the Chinese Communist Party to eradicate religion, which the government believed was inherently subversive.
 Some journalists believe that Beijing's reaction exposes its authoritarian nature and its intolerance for competing loyalty.
 The Globe and Mail wrote : "...any group that does not come under the control of the Party is a threat"; secondly, the 1989 protests may have heightened the leaders' sense of losing their grip on power, making them live in "mortal fear" of popular demonstrations.
 Craig Smith of the Wall Street Journal suggests that the government which has by definition no view of spirituality, lacks moral credibility with which to fight an expressly spiritual foe; the party feels increasingly threatened by any belief system that challenges its ideology and has an ability to organize itself.
 That Falun Gong, whose belief system represented a revival of traditional Chinese religion, was being practiced by many Communist Party members and members of the military was seen as particularly disturbing to Jiang Zemin.
 "Jiang accepts the threat of Falun Gong as an ideological one: spiritual beliefs against militant atheism and historical materialism.
 He [wished] to purge the government and the military of such beliefs".

+The CCP deems Falun Gong as one of the "Five Poisons", a group that also includes the Uyghur World Congress, Tibetan separatists, Hong Kong democracy activists, and Taiwan independence advocates.